TannhauserGate420/python-bitcoinlib/README.md

 corresponding Satoshi C++ code uses the same naming conventions: CTransaction, CBlockHeader, nValue etc. Otherwise Python naming conventions are followed.

-## Mutable vs. Immutable objects

-Like the Litecoin Core codebase CTransaction is immutable and CMutableTransaction is mutable; unlike the Litecoin Core codebase this distinction also applies to COutPoint, CTxIn, CTxOut, and CBlock.

-## Endianness Gotchas

-Rather confusingly Litecoin Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-litecoinlib provides the convenience functions x() and lx() in litecoin.core to convert from big-endian and little-endian hex to raw bytes to accommodate this.
-In addition see b2x() and b2lx() for conversion from bytes to big/little-endian hex.

-## Module import style

-While not always good style, it's often convenient for quick scripts if `import *` can be used.
-To support that all the modules have `__all__` defined appropriately.

 ## Selecting the chain to use

 Do the following: